afishencord/CS_Pizza_time/pizza-app/README.md

    cd pizza-app

 ## Server Setup
-cd server
+1. cd pizza-app\server
-npm install
+2. npm install
-npm start
+3. npm start

 The back-end API will start on port 5000.

 ## Client Setup

-cd pizza-app\client
+1. cd pizza-app\client
-npm install
+2. npm install
-npm start
+3. npm start

 The React front-end will launch at http://localhost:3000 (with API proxy to port 5000).